I Don't Wanna Be Me

 "I Don't Wanna Be Me" is a song by American gothic metal band Type O Negative.
 It is the second track on the band's sixth studio album, Life Is Killing Me (2003), and was released as a promo single the same year.
-Contrary to the gothic metal and doom metal style of the band's other songs, "I Don't Wanna Be Me" is often considered a punk rock song.
+Contrary to the gothic-influenced doom metal style of the band's other songs, "I Don't Wanna Be Me" is often considered a punk rock and thrash metal song.

 Content

 Kerrang! described the song as "a highly-energised, sarcastic paean to self-hatred, waving a middle finger in their own faces as much as anyone else’s", noticing an influence of "old school catchy punk rock [...]
 At times, it even recalls the glorious heads down thrash attack of Peter’s previous band, the controversial Carnivore".
 Loudwire described the song as "goth-punk-power-pop".

 On the song's lyrics, guitarist Kenny Hickey claims frontman Peter Steele's lyrics for the song were autobiographical: "At the time, Peter [...] wasn’t really doing too well, health-wise.
 He was getting sick of addictions and sick of life, hence the title, I Don't Wanna Be Me.
 He didn't wanna be Pete anymore."
-Hickey also noted that the song - an unusually simple, fast song by the band's standards - was written in response to his frustration with Steele's usual complex, multi-part arrangements.
+Hickey also noted that the song — an unusually simple, fast song by the band's standards — was written in response to his frustration with Steele's usual complex, multi-part arrangements.